Word for word, avoir le moral dans les chaussettes means to have morale in your socks.

 Far from feeling positive, to avoir le moral dans les chaussettes means that you are down in the dumps, or in low spirits.

-This kind of feeling can be brought on by bad luck, bad news, or simply bad weather.
+This kind of feeling can be brought on by bad luck, bad news, or disappointment.